-The K-Days Rodeo kicks off this summer’s fair July 21-23.
-Tickets are included in your gate admission (while supplies last).
+The K-Days Rodeo kicks off this summer’s fair July 20-22.

 The K-Days Rodeo is a “one-header”.
-This means that each competitor will compete in only one event per day over the three days.
+This means that each competitor will compete only once in an event over the three days.
 There will be 10 competitors per event for a total of 30 entries per event over the three days.
 The overall high point scorer for the day will be recognized at the end of each performance, but only the highest point scorer in each event at the end of the three days will receive the cash prize.

 Every event in the K-Days Rodeo has its own set of rules, regulations, and challenges.
 From beginning to end of their respective events, cowboys and cowgirls challenge themselves in every way possible.